Open 7 days

 Keeping a Fresh Water Aquarium

-Fresh water aquariums are easy to look after, inexpensive to run and relaxing to watch.
-But, as in many things, preparation is the key to success.
-A fish tank should be set up long before the fish are added or even purchased and our team at Better Pets and Gardens are more than happy to assist with advice and free water analysis.
+Freshwater aquariums are easy to look after, inexpensive to run, and wonderfully relaxing to watch.
+Like most things, though, good preparation is the key to long term success.
+A fish tank should always be set up well before any fish are added or even purchased, giving the system time to settle properly.
+Our friendly team at Better Pets and Gardens are always happy to help along the way, with practical advice and free water analysis to set you and your fish up for a healthy start.

 SETTING UP AN AQUARIUM